-4-H is the largest youth development organization in Michigan, with nearly 200,000 youth between the ages of 5 and 19 participating.
+Michigan 4-H is the largest youth development organization in the state, with nearly 200,000 youth between the ages of 5 and 19 participating.
 Because Michigan 4-H is part of MSU Extension, the activities your kids participate in are all backed by and based on child development research.
 We use experiential (i.e. hands-on) learning and time spent intentionally thinking about what’s been learned to make it a meaningful experience, with skills and ideas learned that last a lifetime.

 It’s a fact: kids who participate in 4-H get better grades, are more likely to go to college, are less likely to use drugs, cigarettes or alcohol, and are more likely to give back to their communities.
 For more information, visit the Michigan 4-H website.

 To find an MSU Extension expert who covers your location or to find an expert in your area of interest, please visit the MSU Extension Expert Search.
 To reach an MSU Extension county office, call toll-free 1-888-678-3464.